Skip to main content

 application.argoproj.io "strimzi-kafka-operator" deleted

-2. Remove the Kafka cluster by executing the following command:
+2. Remove the Kafka cluster:

 kubectl delete app kafka-cluster -n argocd